Children's Commissioner Act 2022: Former provisions

+2025 amendment

+Following the passage of the Oversight of Oranga Tamariki System Legislation Amendment Act 2025 in August 2025, references to the Children and Young People's Commission were replaced by new sections outlining the duties, powers and responsibilities of the reconstituted Children's Commissioner.

 History

 Combined bill

 In November 2021, the Sixth Labour Government introduced the "Oversight of the Oranga Tamariki System and Children and Young People's Commission Bill" which proposed replacing the Children's Commissioner with two new entities: a "Children and Young People's Commission" focusing on advocacy work and an Independent Children's Monitor within the Education Review Office focusing on monitoring.
 This bill was developed by the Minister of Social Development Carmel Sepuloni based on advice from Ministry for Social Development (MSD) officials.
 The proposed law change was driven by the Government's concern that the Children's Commissioner's advocacy role would clash with its monitoring role.

 The Government's Oranga Tamariki Oversight Bill passed its first reading on 16 November 2021 by a margin of 108 to 12 votes.
 While the ruling Labour Party, opposition National Party, and the ACT Party supported the bill, it was opposed by the Green Party and the Māori Party.
 The bill was subsequently referred to the Social Services and Community select committee.

 By 26 January 2022, the select committee had received 403 submissions from interested groups and individuals; with 311 opposing the bill and eight supporting the bill.
 While Labour supported the Oranga Tamariki System Oversight Bill, the National, ACT, and Green parties objected to the bill, citing the large number of opposing submissions and urging the Government to wait until the Royal Commission of Inquiry into Abuse in Care had concluded its hearings.
 In June 2022, the select committee recommended the bill but made several recommendations including incorporating references to the Treaty of Waitangi, defining "care or custody providers," strengthening the independent monitor's role, and creating the position of Chief Children's Commissioner to head the Children and Young People's Commission.
 In response, Children's Commissioner Judge Frances Eivers criticised the select committee for proceeding with the legislation without waiting for the Royal Commission to conclude its hearings.

 On 27 July 2022, the Oranga Tamariki Oversight Bill passed its second reading by a margin of 65 to 54.
 While Labour supported the legislation, it was opposed by the National, Green, ACT, and Māori parties.